anseki/grunt-task-helper/README.md

 ```

 #### handlerByFile
-The handlers which were specified via `options.handlerByFile` are called per a element in specified `files` components (and parsed by Grunt, and might have changed by `handlerByFileSrc`).
-This may be a one handler, or an array which includes multiple handlers. (see [Cycle of handlers](#cycle-handlers).)
+The handlers which were specified via `options.handlerByFile` are called per an element in specified `files` components (and parsed by Grunt, and might have changed by `handlerByFileSrc`).
+This may be a handler, or an array which includes multiple handlers. (see [Cycle of handlers](#cycle-handlers).)
 If *JavaScript Function* is specified, following arguments are assigned, and return value is the following meaning.

 ```js